-Mike Thomas, is a founding partner at The Lantau Group with 30 years of consulting experience, focussing mainly on the energy sector.
-He advises clients on market design and development; regulatory matters; commercial transactions and disputes; and business and regulatory strategies.
+Mike Thomas, is a founding partner at The Lantau Group with over 30 years of consulting experience, focussing mainly on the energy sector.
+He advises a wide range of energy stakeholders on strategies and regulatory matters, market design and development; commercial transactions; and disputes.

-He started his career in 1988 as an Associate at Putnam, Hayes & Bartlett, in the United States.
-In 1997, he transferred to the Asia Pacific region.
-Prior to co-founding The Lantau Group in 2010, he headed the Asia Pacific Energy & Environment practice of a global consulting firm.
+Prior to co-founding in 2010, he headed the Asia Pacific Energy & Environment practice of a global consulting firm.
 Mike has an MPP from Harvard Kennedy School and a BA in economics from Carleton College.